telerik/reporting-docs/report-items/subreport.md

 The [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}) provides the [report sources]({%slug telerikreporting/designing-reports/report-sources/overview%}) options.

-If you are using the HTML5 or the Silverlight Report Viewer to preview the report, the main report will be rendered in HTML or XAML respectively and loaded on the client.
+If you are using the HTML5 Report Viewer to preview the report, the main report will be rendered in HTML or XAML respectively and loaded on the client.
 The sub-report is considered as part of the main report content and its report source will be internally resolved without additional calls to the Reporting REST service (Reporting WCF Service respectively).

 ## The property DataSource of the SubReport item